 According to the researches the shrimp shell consists of the three main components and additional elements such as:

 - Chitin (20-30 %).
 It is a linear polymer of amino sugars.

 - Calcium carbonate (30-50%).
 A bone-like mineral called.

 - Pigments (astaxanthin, canthaxanthin, lutein or β-carotene)

 All these components are arranged in a layered structure that looks like a spiral staircase.
-Combination of calcified chitin and protein makes the exoskeleton firm.
+A combination of calcified chitin and protein makes the exoskeleton firm.

 There are Four Stages in Dwarf Shrimp Life